addisul/AC2/README.md

 # AC2 Building a Quantum Computer Using Photons

-<h1>This code was used to hepl interpret data obtained using LabView 2016 to measure the prescence of single photons. </h1>
+This code was used to hepl interpret data obtained using LabView 2016 to measure the prescence of single photons.

+---